 The exams will cover topics in the student's primary field of study and secondary field, as agreed upon with the student's advisor and based on the student's interests and intended area of study for the doctoral dissertation.
-Passing the qualifying exams is necessary for continuation in the program into the dissertation phase.
+Passing the qualifying exams is necessary to proceed into the dissertation phase of the program.

-The examining committee, chosen by the student in consultation with his/her advisor will consist of three persons: the primary field examiner, the secondary field examiner, and one other faculty member.
+The examining committee, chosen by the student in consultation with his/her advisor, will consist of three persons: the primary field examiner, the secondary field examiner, and one other faculty member.
 One faculty member from outside the department is permitted.
 The primary field will be based on a bibliography of no more than nine (9) pages.
 The secondary field bibliography will be no more than five (5) pages.
 Both bibliographies will be drawn up by the student in consultation with the respective field examiners and will be agreed upon by May 31 of the Spring semester of the student's second year (third year for Museum Professionals students).

 The written exam in the primary field will be open-book and students will answer two (2) of four (4) questions during a nine (9) hour day, four hours for each exam and a one-hour break in between the questions, chosen by the student and agreed to by the advisor.
 The student will have the opportunity to take an hour-long break during the primary field exam.
 The written exam in the secondary field will be 3.5 hours in length.
 It will also be open book and students will answer one (1) of two (2) questions.

 Student and examiners should work together to determine the scope and nature of the exams.
-Although it is not required, the written exam may include the identification and discussion of known or unknown images.
+Some examiners may develop a set of wide-ranging thematic frameworks to guide student preparation; these will number no fewer than ten for the major field and eight for the minor field.
+Others may prefer more open-ended preparation, in which case student and examiners should meet in advance to discuss question format and exam expectations.
+Though general guidelines may be discussed, no specific information about prospective exam questions will be given in advance.

 The oral exam will be attended by the entire committee, and will be approximately two hours in length (no longer than 2.5 hours).
 Approximately two-thirds of the oral exam will be devoted to the primary field, and the rest to the secondary field.
+The oral exam is generally built around identification and discussion of specific works of art and architecture, as well as consideration of the written exam (including both answered and unanswered questions).
+No specific information about prospective works to be shown will be provided in advance.

-Although it is not required, the oral exam may also include identification of specific images.
-These three exams will be administered over a period of no more than 15 days.
+These three exams (major/minor written; oral) will be administered over a period of no more than 15 days.
 At the conclusion of the oral exam, the student will be asked to leave the room while the faculty consult.
 Upon returning, the student will be informed of the results of all three exams, for which s/he will be awarded a pass, a pass with distinction, or a fail (see Appendix C).
 Should the student fail any part of the exams, s/he will have until May 31 to retake the failed portion.
-If the student does not pass at this time, s/he will be dismissed from the program.
+If the student does not pass at this time, s/ he will be dismissed from the program.